Caknoooo/go-pagination/README.md

 # Go Pagination 🚀

-Library pagination yang **dinamis, fleksibel, dan mudah digunakan** untuk Go dengan integrasi GORM.
-Library ini menyediakan berbagai pendekatan untuk mengimplementasikan pagination dalam aplikasi Go Anda dengan dukungan built-in untuk pencarian, sorting, filtering, dan berbagai database.
+A **dynamic, flexible, and easy-to-use** pagination library for Go with GORM integration.
+This library provides various approaches to implement pagination in your Go applications with built-in support for searching, sorting, filtering, and multiple databases.

-## ✨ Fitur Utama
+## ✨ Key Features

-- 🚀 **Generic Support**: Dukungan penuh untuk Go generics
+- 🚀 **Generic Support**: Full support for Go generics
-- 🔍 **Smart Search**: Pencarian otomatis berdasarkan field yang ditentukan
+- 🔍 **Smart Search**: Automatic search based on specified fields
-- 🗂️ **Dynamic Filtering**: Filter dinamis dengan berbagai operator
+- 🗂️ **Dynamic Filtering**: Dynamic filters with various operators
-- 🔗 **Relationship Support**: Preloading relasi dengan mudah
+- 🔗 **Relationship Support**: Easy preloading of relations
-- 🛢️ **Multi-Database**: Support MySQL, PostgreSQL, SQLite, dan SQL Server
+- 🛢️ **Multi-Database**: Support for MySQL, PostgreSQL, SQLite, and SQL Server
-- 🛡️ **SQL Injection Protection**: Validasi built-in untuk mencegah SQL injection
+- 🛡️ **SQL Injection Protection**: Built-in validation to prevent SQL injection
-- ⚡ **Performance Optimized**: Query count dan data yang efisien
+- ⚡ **Performance Optimized**: Efficient count and data queries
-- 🧪 **Well Tested**: Test coverage yang komprehensif
+- 🧪 **Well Tested**: Comprehensive test coverage
-- 📚 **Multiple Patterns**: Dari simple helper sampai advanced builder
+- 📚 **Multiple Patterns**: From simple helpers to advanced builders

 ## 📦 Installation